LensPlaysGames/LensorOS/README.md

 There is also a `rundbg.bat` that will launch QEMU with the appropriate flags to wait for `gdb` to connect on port `1234`.

-If on Linux, run `sh run.sh` and QEMU should boot up into LensorOS. \
+If on Linux, run `bash run.sh` and QEMU should boot up into LensorOS. \
 QEMU does need to be installed, so make sure you first run (`sudo apt install qemu-system-x86`).

-For debugging with gdb, run `sh rundbg.sh` instead.
+For debugging with gdb, run `bash rundbg.sh` instead.
 This will launch QEMU but wait to start your OS until gdb has connected on port `1234` of `localhost`.

 NOTE: When debugging with gdb, the kernel must be built with debug symbols ("-g" compile flag).
 To achieve this, run cmake with the following definition: \
 `-DCMAKE_BUILD_TYPE=Debug`